 This same principle is how puppies can end up looking so different from each other even though they all came from the same litter.
 The DNA/food flavors may have all come from the same source, but the different combinations are endless.
 Recombination is one of the factors that contribute to this variability.

-If you want to learn more about dog genetics, visit our education center each week for new lessons, videos, and activities.
+If you want to learn more about dog genetics, visit our education center for lessons, videos, and activities.